zemoto/WhatAmIHearing/README.md

 ### Updating
-Settings are stored in a `config.json` and history is stored in `history.json`.
-Both files are kept next to your `WhatAmIHearing.exe`.
-When updating, to keep your settings you need to move those files from your previous version and put them next to the new `WhatAmIHearing.exe`.
+Settings and history are stored in `config.json` next to `WhatAmIHearing.exe` by default.
+As of v3.5, there is an option under "Window Settings" to instead save it in App Settings.
+When updating, if not saving to App Settings, you need to move `config.json` from your previous version and put it next to the new `WhatAmIHearing.exe`.

 ## Rate Limiting